AdmiralSnyder/sdk-api/sdk-api-src/content/shlobj_core/nf-shlobj_core-iextracticona-extract.md

 Type: <b>HICON*</b>

 A pointer to an <b>HICON</b> value that receives the handle to the large icon.
 This parameter may be <b>NULL</b>.
+Release the Icon handle with User32.DestroyIcon() to release the resources

 ### -param phiconSmall [out, optional]